bakercharles14/project-3/readme.md

 # Project 3 - Honey E-Commerce App
 ### --------------------------------------------------------------------------------------------
 ### Purpose
+The problem is the lack of easy access to locally harvested honey, as well as peer information in how to harvest their own.
+This app for makes it easier for the user to view honey products, add them to their cart, and also view a blog that other users can write advice and articles on how to harvest honey or the current state of honey harvesting in the area.
 ### --------------------------------------------------------------------------------------------
 ### Target End User
+The Target End User is intended to be someone who wants to be able to get local honey, as well as read about what they themselves can do to bee-keep and harvest honey.
 ### --------------------------------------------------------------------------------------------
 ### GitHub Projects Link